69pmb/DotFiles/Docker.md

     `docker inspect -f "{{ .Mounts }}" <container>`
 - See what processes are running inside a container:
     `docker top <container>`
-- To see how a container’s file system has changed since it was created:
+- To see how a container's file system has changed since it was created:
     `docker diff <container>`
+- To print image layers with their sizes:
+    `docker history --no-trunc <image>`
 - To copy file to container:
     `docker cp <file_path> <container:/dir_path>`
 - To copy file from container: